SAP/luigi/docs/luigi-client-api.md

 ### setCurrentLocale

-Sets current locale to the given one.
+Sets current locale to the specified one.

 #### Parameters